How to ride the TTC

 • You can board a bus or streetcar at a stop along the route on the street or at a subway station.

-• Find bus and streetcar stops along your route or at subway stations using any transit app, or checking the Routes and Schedules page online.
+• You can find bus and streetcar stops using any transit app, or checking the Stops ID number on the Routes and Schedules page.

 • Note: Not all streetcars stop at all subway stations.
 Check the Routes and Schedules page for details.